jzeng-home/agentic-workflow/6_mcp/sandbox/banoffee.md

 # Banoffee Pie Recipe

 ## Ingredients
-- **For the Base:**
+- **For the Biscuit Base**
-  - 200g digestive biscuits
+  - 250g digestive biscuits
-  - 100g unsalted butter, melted
+  - 125g unsalted butter, melted

-- **For the Filling:**
+- **For the Toffee Filling**
-  - 397g can of sweetened condensed milk
+  - 397g can of condensed milk
+  - 75g unsalted butter
+  - 100g light brown sugar

+- **For the Topping**
-  - 3 large ripe bananas
+  - 2 ripe bananas
   - 300ml double cream
-  - 2 tbsp icing sugar
+  - 1 tbsp icing sugar
-  - Grated chocolate (for topping)
+  - Grated dark chocolate (optional)

 ## Instructions

-1. **Make the Base:**
+1. **Prepare the Biscuit Base:**
-   - Blitz the digestive biscuits in a food processor until fine crumbs.
+   - Crush the digestive biscuits until fine.
-   - Combine with melted butter and mix well.
-   - Press the mixture into the base and sides of a 9-inch pie dish.
+   - Mix with melted butter and press into the base of a pie dish.
-   - Refrigerate for 30 minutes to set.
+   - Chill in the refrigerator for 30 minutes.

-2. **Prepare the Toffee:**
+2. **Make the Toffee:**
-   - Boil the unopened can of condensed milk in a large pot of water for 2-3 hours (ensure it is covered in water).
-   - Allow it to cool completely before opening.

-3. **Assemble the Pie:**
+   - In a saucepan, melt butter, brown sugar, and condensed milk over medium heat.
+   - Stir continuously for 5-7 minutes until thickened.
-   - Spread the toffee over the biscuit base.
+   - Pour over the biscuit base and allow to cool.

+3. **Layer the Bananas:**
-   - Slice bananas and place on top of the toffee.
+   - Once the toffee is set, slice the bananas and layer them on top.

+4. **Prepare the Cream Topping:**
-   - Whip the double cream with icing sugar until soft peaks form, then spread over the bananas.
+   - Whip the double cream with icing sugar until soft peaks form.
+   - Spread over the bananas.

+5. **Finish Off:**
-   - Finish with grated chocolate on top.
+   - Optional: Grate dark chocolate on top for garnish.

-4. **Chill and Serve:**
-   - Refrigerate for at least an hour before serving.
+   - Chill before serving.

-   - Slice and enjoy!
+## Enjoy!
+Serve and enjoy your delicious homemade Banoffee Pie!